pyrocko/pyrocko/doc/tutorials/gf_forward.rst

     :align: center
     :alt: Static displacement from normal fault calculated through pyrocko

-    Synthetic surface displacement from a vertical normal fault in east, north and vertical direction.
-The displacement in line-of-sight (LOS) towards a satellite observer is shown in the rightmost plot.
+    Synthetic surface displacement from a vertical strike-slip fault in east, north and vertical direction.
+Line-of-sight (LOS) as for Envisat satellite (Look Angle: 23., Heading:-76).
+Positive motion toward the satellite.

 ::